psibr/Liminality/README.md

 # PSIBR.Liminality

->Transition library by a transfem so you know it's good
+>Transition library by a transfem, so you know it's good. 😉

 PSIBR.Liminality is a basic state machine modelling library that handles a lot of organization descisions for you, but doesn't try to boil the ocean.